UtkarshGanjihal/NFT-Sales-Analysis/README.md

   - Daily sales distribution.
 - Techniques:
   - SQL for querying and aggregating data.
-  - Python for data visualization.
+  - Python for data Ingestion into MySQL.

 ---